nekowasabi/vim-rule-switcher/README.md

 If a name argument is provided, it will open the first file from the file paths associated with that specific rule name.

+Available keybindings in the selection window:
+- 0-9: Select file by number
+- q: Quit the selection window
+- o: Open the file under cursor

 To add a new rule for the current file, use the following command:

 ```vim